bellimarco/MRSL/README.md

     execute(params)
 * enable vertex attributes defined in the shader object
 * use shader program
-* uniforms defined in the shader object get set (in order) to the objects in the `params` argument (ex. vectors, matrices)
+* the objects in the `params` argument are used to set (in order) the uniforms defined in the shader object (ex. colours, matrices)